Skip to Content

 • Tap “Update.”

-• Wait for the update process to complete, launch “Netflix,” and see if the app keeps turning on the subtitles.
+• Wait for the update process to complete, launch “Netflix,” and see if the subtitles issue persists.

 Uninstall and Reinstall Netflix